ArtifexSoftware/MuPDF.NET/docs/story-class.rst

    .. method:: ElementPositions(Action<Position> function, Position arg=null)

-      Let the Story provide positioning information about certain HTML elements once their place on the current page has been computed - i.e. invoke this method **directly after** :meth:`Story.place`.
+      Let the Story provide positioning information about certain HTML elements once their place on the current page has been computed - i.e. invoke this method **directly after** :meth:`Story.Place`.

-      *Story* will pass position information to *function*.
+      `Story` will pass position information to `function`.
 This information can for example be used to generate a Table of Contents.

-      :arg callable function: a Python function accepting an :class:`ElementPosition` object.
+      :arg callable function: a function accepting an :class:`ElementPosition` object.
 It will be invoked by the Story object to process positioning information.
 The function **must** be a callable accepting exactly one argument.
       :arg dict args: an optional dictionary with any **additional** information that should be added to the :class:`ElementPosition` instance passed to `function`.
         Like for example the current output page number.
-        Every key in this dictionary must be a string that conforms to the rules for a valid Python identifier.
+        Every key in this dictionary must be a string that conforms to the rules for a valid dictionary identifier.
         The complete set of information is explained below.